-Please be advised that the office is now OPEN!
+Our office is OPEN and operational since May 18th.
 If you would like to schedule an appointment, please call.
 In the meantime, please stay safe and wash your hands regularly.

-Infection control has always been a top priority for our practice.
-We have, and will continue to follow, the infection control regulations of the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA).
-We want you to know that we will continue to adhere to our stringent infection control protocols and make any modifications in response to each agency's recommendations.
+Infection control has always been a top priority for our practice!
+We have, and will continue to follow, the infection control regulations of the American Dental Association (ADA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA).
+During this time of uncertainty, we want you to know that we will continue to adhere to our stringent infection control protocols and make any modifications in response to each agencies recommendations.

-While our office already adheres to these standard precautions, there are several common sense practices we are implementing to prevent the spread of COVID-19.
+There are several common sense recommendations we have implemented to prevent the spread of COVID-19.

 - Making sure our masks, gloves, and eye protection are appropriate for the procedures performed.

-- Cleaning and disinfecting public areas frequently, including door handles, countertops, and chairs.
+- Cleaning and disinfecting public areas frequently, including door handles and chairs.